aofarrel/Dockstore-Dictionary/outputs/output.rst

 ---
 *abbreviation for* :ref:`dict Nextflow`

-	An uncommon acronym for Nextflow.
-Not used as often as CWL or WDL, but does see usage occasionally.
+	An uncommon acronym for :ref:`dict Nextflow`.
+This abbreviation is not used as frequently as :ref:`dict CWL` or :ref:`dict WDL`, but does see usage occasionally.

 .. updated 2022-05-13